NEORV32 (RISC-V) by zerogravity

-- CPU plus Processor/SoC plus Software Framework & Tooling
+- [x] all-in-one: CPU plus Processor/SoC plus Software Framework & Tooling

-- completely described in behavioral, platform-independent VHDL - no primitives, macros, etc.
+- [x] completely described in behavioral, platform-independent VHDL - no primitives, macros, etc.

-- be as small as possible (while being as RISC-V-compliant as possible) – but with a reasonable size-performance trade-off (the processor has to fit in a Lattice iCE40 UltraPlus 5k low-power FPGA running at 22+ MHz)
+- [x] be as small as possible (while being as RISC-V-compliant as possible) – but with a reasonable size-performance trade-off: the processor (CPU including privileged architecture) fits innto a Lattice iCE40 UltraPlus 5k low-power FPGA running at 24 MHz

 - [x] from zero to "hello world!" - completely open source and documented

-- easy to use even for FPGA/RISC-V starters – intended to work out of the box
+- [x] easy to use even for FPGA/RISC-V starters – intended to work out of the box

 The processor passes the official RISC-V architecture tests, which are checked by the

 neorv32-verif repository.
 It can successfully run any C program

 and FreeRTOS and can be synthesized for any target technology - tested on Intel, Xilinx and Lattice FPGAs.

 The NEORV32 Processor provides a full-featured microcontroller-like SoC build around the NEORV32 CPU.
 By using generics the design is highly configurable and allows a flexible customization to tailor the setup according to your needs.
 The following list shows all available SoC module.
 Note that all those modules are optional.